ericmj/workshop/lab1/README.md

   4. Add up all of the elements of a list.

-  5. Return an anonymous function that adds up all elements of a list.

-  6. Return the minimum value of a list with recursion.
+  5. Return the minimum value of a list with recursion.

-  7. Return the average value of a list with recursion.
+  6. Return the average value of a list with recursion.

-  8. Can you solve the above tasks by using higher-order functions and using functions on the module `Enum` and `List` in Elixir's standard library?
+  7. Can you solve the above tasks by using higher-order functions and using functions on the module `Enum` and `List` in Elixir's standard library?

 ##### For example